thegetty/intrometadata/source/glossary.html.md

 URN (Uniform Resource Name)

 A type of <span class="Helv-Lt-Std-Bold-Cond">URI</span> consisting of a unique, location-independent identifier of a file available on the Internet.
 The file remains accessible by its URN regardless of changes that might occur in its host and directory path.
-For example, urn:issn:0167-6423 is the URN for the journal <span class="Helv-Lt-Std-LT-Cond-Ital">Science of Computer Programming</span>.
+For example, urn:issn:0167-6423 is the URN for the journal Science of Computer Programming.

 user interface